mspnp/performance-optimization/nocaching/docs/NoCaching.md

 ### Instrumenting the application

-While statistical information from the data store may be useful to identify common queries, you should also consider instrumenting applications to provide more information about specific requests while the application is in production.
+While statistical information from the data store may be useful to identify common queries, you should also consider instrumenting applications to provide more information about the specific requests that users make while the application is in production.
 You can then analyze the results to group them by operation.
 You can use lightweight logging  frameworks such as [NLog][NLog] or [Log4Net][Log4Net] to gather this information.
 You can also deploy more powerful tools such as [Microsoft Application Insights][AppInsights], [New Relic][NewRelic], or [AppDynamics][AppDynamics] to collect and analyze instrumentation information, but these tools incur more overhead than simple logging, and they should be disabled when not required.

-As an example, if you configure the CachingDemo to capture monitoring data by using [Application Insights][AppInsights], the analytics generated can quickly show you the frequency with which each server request occurs, as shown by the image below.
-Three different HTTP GET operations (`Person/Get`, `Person/GetAsync`, and `Person/GetCached`) have been performed while the application has been running:
+As an example, if you configure the CachingDemo to capture monitoring data by using [New Relic][NewRelic], the analytics generated can quickly show you the frequency with which each server request occurs, as shown by the image below.
+In this case, the only HTTP GET operation performed is `Person/GetAsync` (the load-test simply repeats this same request each time), but in a live environment knowing the relative frequency with which each request is performed gives you an insight into which resources might best be cached:

-![AppInsights showing server requests for the CachingDemo application][AppInsights-server-requests]
+![New Relic showing server requests for the CachingDemo application][NewRelic-server-requests]

-In this example, `Person\Get` accounts for 68.8% of all requests.
-You can drill into this request to obtain more information and view the specific instances of this request, including the full URL which identifies the resource being retrieved.
-A useful feature here is the ability to filter the data.
-The `URL base` filter displays a count of the number of times each resource has been accessed.
-In the following image, each resource has been retrieved at least 190 times.
-The data is filtered by using the URL base `/api/Person/Get/10`, and the Diagnostic search pane displays the details for each access, including the time the access was made.
-If these accesses occur within a relatively short period of time, then the data returned by accessing this resource is a good candidate for caching.
-Note that this data may be an entity, or it could be the results of a computation:

-![AppInsights showing the details of requests for the Person 10 resource][AppInsights-GET-Person-10-requests]

 ### Profiling the application